Shielding Reactor Personnel from Gamma Radiation

 Aberrant Dose Readings

 Worn around the pelvic area and supported by an ergonomic harness, the 360 Gamma enables both mobility and protection so that nuclear workers are able to perform their work safely and efficiently.
-This targeted protection allows the body’s regenerative life-saving processes to take place by selectively shielding a critical mass of bone marrow.
-With the 360 Gamma, the wearer (in effect) becomes their own stem cell donor, countering the radiation damage to the body’s stem cells, instead of relying on stem cell transplantation from a healthy donor (one of the main treatments for radiation damage).
-Whether it’s a single wayward radiation spike during a maintenance activity or an intricate terrorist plot or catastrophic meltdown, the nuclear industry faces a variety of internal and external threats that could result in high dose exposure to gamma radiation.
-The StemRad 360 Gamma radiation shield will protect nuclear reactor personnel for the day that prevention fails and the unthinkable occurs.
+Whether it’s a single wayward radiation spike during maintenance activity or an intricate terrorist plot or accidental meltdown, the nuclear industry faces a variety of internal and external threats that could result in high dose exposure to gamma radiation.
+The StemRad 360 Gamma radiation shield will protect nuclear reactor personnel should catastrophe strike.

 “ StemRad has developed radiation protection for the day prevention fails. ”